clojure-lsp/clojure-lsp/docs/settings.md

 make most of features work, you don't have to install clj-kondo to make it work.

-For example, if you are a (neo)vim user and have [ale](https://github.com/dense-analysis/ale) installed as a plugin, you **should not** have this configured as a linter `let g:ale_linters = {'clojure': ['clj-kondo']}` in your vimrc.
-Having this linter enabled via `ale` will only conflict with the built-in clj-kondo bundled with clojure-lsp.

 `clojure-lsp` will use a specific clj-kondo version that can be retrieved via `clojure-lsp --version`, but make sure you have it properly configured in your `.clj-kondo/config.edn` file.